Timeline of Aboriginal history of Western Australia: 1829–1881

-The settlement of Western Australia by Europeans, under James Stirling, in the early 1840s, created a new generation of colony born young men who were engaged in hostilities with Aborigines and the imprisonment of those who dared question their authority.
-The settlement proceeded with the expropriation of land and the exploitation of cheap labour and the extermination of any resistance by Aborigines.
+The settlement of Western Australia by Europeans, under James Stirling, in the early 1840s, created a new generation of colony born young men who were engaged in hostilities with Aboriginal people and the imprisonment of those who dared question their authority.
+The settlement proceeded with the expropriation of land and the exploitation of cheap labour and the extermination of any resistance by Aboriginal people.